kissmarci00/Fed-global-spillovers/README.md

 Source of data: [Lakdawala et al. (2021)](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/O2DABL) and Bloomberg

 Instruction:
-Follow the R code for more information on variables and panel data analysis
+Follow the _Table 3-9.r_ code for more information on variables and panel data analysis

 ##Replication of Table 10: